luapower/luapower.github.io/building.md

  * Building is based on one-liner shell scripts that invoke gcc directly (no makefiles).
  * Each supported package/platform/arch has a separate build script `csrc/<package>/build-<platf><arch>.sh`.
- * Not all platform/architecture combinations are supported for all packages.
+ * Not all platform/arch combinations are supported for all packages (sort packages by platform to check).
  * C sources are included so you can start right away.
  * Dependent packages are listed in `csrc/<package>/WHAT`.
 Build those first.
  * For building Lua/C modules you need [lua-headers].